 Keenan was inducted as an Honourary Member of the Golden Key International Honour Society in a 16 November, 2018 ceremony at Carleton University.

 Keenan is active as an advocate in various local, national, and international movements supporting the inclusion of people with intellectual disabilities, including the From Presence To Citizenship provincial collaborative.

 He has made over 200 media appearances on topics related to inclusion and disability, and in 2017 began accepting invitations for media commentary on broader social and political issues.
-He has authored articles in numerous journals, mainly on topics related to non-profit governance.
+This includes a role as a returning guest of the 1310 News Power Lunch.

 Keenan has authored articles in numerous journals, mainly on topics related to non-profit governance and in 2018 became a regular contributor to Nonprofit Quarterly.

 Keenan and Julie are also co-owners of Wellstone Leadership Services Incorporated, providing coaching and consulting services to the non-profit community.